Get Your Pushback Rack Load Right

 Bottom line: If you have pallet loads that vary by 500 pounds or more, designate push back lanes to handle common load weights.

 Most rack manufacturers have extensive usage guides.
 These tips are general guidelines, but you should always refer to your rack manufacturer for exact tolerances and specific specifications.
 If you can’t find the manual that came with your rack, many websites will have them in PDF form.
-You can also call the manufacturer or even a distributor like Cisco-Eagle for help hunting one down.
+We will help you hunt one down if you need assistance.

 Scott Stone Cisco-Eagle’s Director of Marketing.
 He has over 25 years of experience in the industry.